 Transfer of Credit Policy

 Students who have completed graduate-level courses in social work or in related disciplines may request, and in some cases be granted, transfer credits for eligible courses completed with a grade of B or above, within five years of the date of matriculation at CSSW.
 Courses used to fulfill graduation requirements for a degree that was conferred are not eligible for transfer.
 Courses taken at other institutions after a student has matriculated at CSSW are not eligible for transfer credit.
 Please note that this “Transfer Credit” option is not the same as the CSSW Transfer Program.
-For further information regarding transfer credits, please contact the Office of Student Services at
+For further information regarding transfer credits, please contact the Office of Student Affairs at email@example.com.

 Credit for Prior Graduate Course Work